 This alphanumeric sequence becomes your Dalhousie email address.

 Note: You can personalize your email address so that it's easier for others to recognize and remember.

-A class, or classes, that need to be taken before you can register for a more advanced class.
+A course, or courses, that need to be taken before you can register for a more advanced course.
 For example, you need first year English before you can take second year English.

 Registrar, Registrar's Office

 The Registrar's Office maintains all information about students while they are at Dalhousie.
 It also provides certain student services, such as admission to Dalhousie, graduation checks, financial aid and awards.
 The Registrar is the person who heads the Registrar's Office.

 A course you have to take to fulfill your specific degree program.
 For example, all students pursuing a BA in International Development Studies take two required courses: INTD 2001 and 2002.

 A student pursuing a bachelor's degree or a technical diploma.
 Undergraduates cannot enrol in graduate-level courses.
 An undergraduate degree (bachelor's) can be a stepping stone to post-graduate programs, such as: medical school, education programs, an MBA, a master's degree or law school.